NikitaDobry27/CLI_Bot_magic/README.md

 - show: displays all contacts.
 - remove, delete: removes a contact from the list.
 - page: shows contacts by pages (2 contacts/page default value)
+- search: should be used with search query (beginning of the name or phone number)

 ## **Usage**